ervanalb/promap/README.md

 3. Capture the images using the camera
 4. Decode the images into a lookup table that goes from camera to projector space
 5. Invert the lookup table so it goes from projector to camera space, and compute a disparity map using least-squares fitting
-6. Apply the inverted lookup table to the camera's view of the scene, producing the projector's view of the scene
+6. Reproject camera's view of the scene (using the inverted lookup table) producing the projector's view of the scene

 `promap` will automatically perform all of these steps for you.
 The scanning only takes about a minute.